-Extension to provide statements to recipients.
-You may request an extension of time to provide the statements to recipients by sending a letter to:
+Extension to furnish statements to recipients.
+You may request an extension of time to furnish the statements to recipients by faxing a

-Internal Revenue Service Information Returns Branch Attn: Extension of Time Coordinator 240 Murall Drive, Mail Stop 4360 Kearneysville, WV 25430
+Internal Revenue Service Technical Services Operation

+Attn: Extension of Time Coordinator Fax: 866-477-0572 (International: 304-589-4151)

+The letter must include the following:

+- Paver name.

+- Payer TIN,

+- Payer address,

+- Type of return (for example, Form 1042-S),

+- A statement that your extension request is for providing statements to recipients,

+- Reason for delay, and

-The letter must include (a) your name, (b) your TIN, (c) your address, (d) type of return, (e) a statement that your extension request is for providing statements to recipients, (f) reason for delay, and (g) the signature of the payer or authorized agent.
-Your request must be postmarked by the date on which the statements are due to the recipients.
-If your request for an extension is approved, generally you will be granted a maximum of 30 extra days to furnish the recipient statements.
-See Pub.
-1187.
+- The signature of the payer or authorized

+Your request must be received no later than the date on which the statements are due to the recipients.
+If your request for an extension is approved, you will generally be granted a maximum of 30 extra days (15 days for Forms W-2) to furnish the recipient statements.

+Requests for extensions of time to file information returns must be made using Form 8809.